 The driver must attend a DUI Risk Reduction program and pay a significant reinstatement fee before the license will be reactivated.
 And if you think because you are an out of state driver this does not apply, think again.
 Georgia Department of Driver Services will suspend your privilege to drive in Georgia AND notify your home state, also known as the Licensing State.

-A first DUI in Georgia involves severe penalties of many shapes and sizes.
+A DUI first offense in GA involves severe penalties of many shapes and sizes.
 Jail time is generally required but if you hire an experienced DUI attorney the jail time can be avoided or reduced to 24 hours and you normally receive credit for time already served on the night of the arrest.

 If convicted, the law provides for a maximum of 1 year in jail.
 The minimum fine starts at $400 and can reach as high as $1000.
 The minimum punishment also includes 40 hours of community service.
 And, you may be required to participate in a mandatory clinical evaluation for alcohol dependency, and in some cases, the completion of an alcohol or drug treatment program for substance abuse at the expense of the offender.